| Special Rules for Certain Employees

 benefits from other than the VA, do not include in your income the amount of disability

 benefits equal to the VA benefits to which you are entitled.
+Retroactive VA determination.
+If you retire from the armed

 services based on years of service and are later given a retroactive service-connected